Rashtriya Uchchatar Shiksha Abhiyan (RUSA)

 - Five Day Basic Film-making Workshop

-The Institute, under aegis of RUSA, organized a five day Basic Film-Making Workshop from 30 January to 3 Februrary 2017 for students of English Literature, Functional English and Mass Communication in the city of Chandigarh with the aim to create an understanding of the medium of Cinema and imparting rudimentary training in image making.
-Mr. Tuhinabha Mazumdar, independent filmmaker and Associate Professor of Direction at Film and Television Institute of India, Pune, along with Mr. Shrikant Agawane a documentary filmmaker and ex- faculty, FTII, Pune conducted the workshop.
+The Institute, under the aegis of RUSA, organized a five day Basic Film-Making Workshop from 30 January to 3 February 2017 for students of English Literature, Functional English and Mass Communication in the city of Chandigarh with the aim to create an understanding of the medium of Cinema and imparting rudimentary training in image-making.
+Mr Tuhinabha Mazumdar, an independent filmmaker and Associate Professor of Direction at Film and Television Institute of India, Pune, along with Mr Shrikant Agawane a documentary filmmaker and ex- faculty, FTII, Pune conducted the workshop.
 Students learned the basics of filmmaking and film appreciation from the observations they were required to make during exercises as Blind -walk, observation/ Actuality report, and visualizing.
-Based on these exercises students made 3-5 minute video-films with a stress on narrative progression and characterization within a given space and time.
+Based on these exercises students made 3-5 minute video-films with stress on narrative progression and characterization within a given space and time.
 The teaching method used during the workshop was largely hands-on with the faculty closely monitoring shot taking and narrative progression of the films shot by students.
-At the end of the workshop students had learnt basics of filmmaking as to what is a shot, what is continuity, what is narrative in cinema, how to combine two shots to create meaning.
-They also got an idea of film history, literary adaptations by watching films as Happy Anniversary by Pierre Etaix , Glass by Bert Hanstra, Where is my friend’s home by Abbas Kiarostami, Latcho Dram by Tony Gatlif, BadalDwar by Mani Kaul, and PatherPanchali by Satyajit Ray.
+At the end of the workshop, students had learnt basics of filmmaking as to what is a shot, what is continuity, what is narrative in cinema, how to combine two shots to create meaning.
+They also got an idea of film history, literary adaptations by watching films as Happy Anniversary by Pierre Etaix, Glass by Bert Hanstra, Where is my friend’s home by Abbas Kiarostami, Latcho Dram by Tony Gatlif, BadalDwar by Mani Kaul, and PatherPanchali by Satyajit Ray.
 A total of 50 students registered for the workshop from MCM DAV -36, PGGC, 46, PGGCG-42, PU, PGGC-11 and RIE-32.

 - Workshop on “Academic and Job Prospects for Postgraduate Students in English”

 Institute organized RUSA funded a one day workshop on “Academic and Job Prospects for Postgraduate Students in English” on 6 March 2017.
-The workshop was conducted by Ms. Jayanti Ghose,a leading career and education consultant from Mumbai.
-Her research in the area of career counseling and guidance spans almost three decades.
+The workshop was conducted by Ms Jayanti Ghose, a leading career and education consultant from Mumbai.
+Her research in the area of career counselling and guidance spans almost three decades.
 She is a widely read Career Counselor in India through her print and online career guidance columns.
-Sessions on ‘Writing C. V.’ by Dr. Vandana Lunyal, DRIE and ‘Employability Skills’ by Dr Jyoti Singh were also well received 34 participants.
+Sessions on ‘Writing C. V.’ by Dr Vandana Lunyal, DRIE and ‘Employability Skills’ by Dr Jyoti Singh were also well-received 34 participants.